-For security, safety and health reasons, our Board adopted a policy requiring our Executive Chairman and CEO to use a private aircraft for business air travel to the extent practical.
+For security, safety and health reasons, our Board adopted a policy requiring our Senior Chairman, Executive Chairman and CEO to use a private aircraft for certain business air travel to the extent practical.
 As part of this policy, we entered into an aircraft dry lease agreement with an unaffiliated party.

-While the primary use of the aircraft is for business purposes, because of the benefit afforded to Evercore in terms of security and productivity while traveling for personal reasons, Evercore entered into timesharing agreements with Messrs.
-Altman and Schlosstein to allow these individuals to use the aircraft for personal travel.
-Under such timesharing agreements, Messrs.
-Altman and Schlosstein must reimburse Evercore for the maximum amount of reimbursement allowed by applicable Federal Aviation Administration rules (this reimbursement amount includes enumerated direct costs such as fuel, crew travel expenses, landing fees, flight planning, and an additional amount equal to 100% of fuel costs).
-For 2014, Messrs.
-Altman and Schlosstein reimbursed Evercore approximately \$350,000 and \$127,000, respectively, for their personal use of the aircraft.
-In addition, our Executive Chairman or CEO may invite family members or guests on a business flight without charge to him for these additional passengers, and, on limited occasions, we have allowed a business-related flight to land at an airport other than its destination to drop off or pick up a passenger for personal convenience without such change in destination being treated as an incremental cost.
+While the primary use of the aircraft is for business purposes, because of the benefit afforded to us in terms of security and productivity while traveling for personal reasons, we allow Messrs.
+Altman, Weinberg and Schlosstein to use the aircraft for personal travel.
+Under these arrangements, Messrs.
+Altman, Weinberg and Schlosstein must reimburse us for the maximum amount of reimbursement allowed by applicable Federal Aviation Administration rules (this reimbursement amount includes enumerated direct costs such as fuel, crew travel expenses, landing fees, flight planning, and an additional amount equal to 100% of fuel costs).
+For 2016, Messrs.
+Altman and Schlosstein reimbursed us \$244,547 and \$32,898, respectively, for their personal use of the aircraft.
+Mr. Weinberg did not use the aircraft in 2016.
+In addition, our Senior Chairman, Executive Chairman or CEO may invite family members or guests on a business flight without charge to him for these additional passengers, and, on limited occasions, we have allowed a business-related flight to land at an airport other than its destination to drop off or pick up a passenger for personal convenience without such change in destination being treated as an incremental cost.

-Evercore calculated the aggregate incremental cost to Evercore for Messrs.
-Altman's and Schlosstein's personal use of the aircraft in 2014 by calculating the direct costs associated with personal flights (including, but not limited to, fuel, crew travel expenses, landing fees, flight planning, and hourly engine and parts maintenance program charges, as well as similar charges associated with "deadhead" or positioning flights in connection with personal flights).
+We calculated the aggregate incremental cost to us for Messrs.
+Altman's and Schlosstein's personal use of the aircraft in 2016 by calculating the direct costs associated with personal flights (including, but not limited to, fuel, crew travel expenses, landing fees, flight planning, and hourly engine and parts maintenance program charges, as well as similar charges associated with "deadhead" or positioning flights in connection with personal flights).
 From this, it deducted the amount reimbursed by Messrs.
-Altman and Schlosstein under the timesharing arrangements.
-Excluded from the calculation of aggregate incremental costs are (i) fixed costs, which do not change based on usage, including, but not limited to, lease payments, management fees and insurance; and

-(ii) carriage of family members or guests on a business flight by the executive (since the carriage of such additional person is a benefit to the executive but does not add appreciably to the costs to Evercore for such flight).
+Altman and Schlosstein under the arrangements.
+Excluded from the calculation of aggregate incremental costs are (i) fixed costs, which do not change based on usage, including, but not limited to, lease payments, management fees and insurance; and (ii) carriage of family members or guests on a business flight by the executive (since the carriage of such additional person is a benefit to the executive but does not add appreciably to the costs to us for such flight).
 Based on this methodology, the amount reimbursed by each of Messrs.
 Altman and Schlosstein exceeded the aggregate incremental costs associated with their respective personal use of the aircraft.